We Must Be Honest: This Is Fascism.

 I have looked carefully at what fascism means and whether it is appropriate to call the Trump administration fascist.
 There is much evidence to support that opinion.

-When enforcement agency heads with authority to approve or block corporate deals signal to companies that they disapprove of popular critics (like a Jimmy Kimmel or Stephen Colbert) of the top leader, and then companies seeking deal approval sideline those critics, that is evidence that the government is fascist.
+When enforcement agency heads — who have authority to block corporate deals, revoke licenses, and pursue investigations — signal to media corporations that they disapprove of popular critics (like a Jimmy Kimmel or Stephen Colbert) of the top leader, and then corporations sideline those critics, that is evidence that the government is fascist.

 When the government demands an ownership stake in a businesses (like Intel) as the price of government support, and then the leader says he wants more deals like that, that is (at least some) evidence that the government is fascist.

-When the top leader blatantly leverages the power of his office to obtain billions in business deals with investors, domestic and foreign; when the top leader pushes his allies in the legislature to approve a deal where a foreign government gifts an airplane, taxpayers pay to rebuild it, and then the leader gets to keep it when he leaves office; and when the top leader directs government business to his own for-profit properties, that is evidence that the government is fascist.
+When the top leader blatantly leverages the power of his office to obtain billions for himself and his family businesses in deals with investors, domestic and foreign; when the top leader pushes his allies in the legislature to approve a deal where a foreign government gifts an airplane, taxpayers pay to rebuild it, and then the leader gets to keep it when he leaves office; and when the top leader directs government business to his own for-profit properties, that is evidence that the government is fascist.

 When the top leader denied, against all evidence, that he lost his re-election bid, and then incites a mob (like on January 6) that viciously attacks police officers guarding the legislature about to confirm that loss, that is evidence that the government is fascist.